IBM/jenkins101/lab-01/README.md

     $ oc new-project springclient-ns
     ```

+1. Go back to the Jenkins dashboard.
+If you closed Jenkins,
 1. Go to the `Application Console`, and go to the project `jenkins`,
 1. Click the Route for External Traffic to open the Jenkins instance,
 1. Click `Log in with OpenShift`,